As an Amazon Associate I earn from qualifying purchases. Click for details.

 There’s a fine line between “getting a message,” externally, and a spirit that’s “inside my head and saying ___.”
 That line is difficult to explain if you’re not accustomed to working with psychics.

 Don’t open unknown spiritual doors

 In general, I believe that ghost hunters should avoid making any investigation personal.

 If spirits want to communicate with you, it should be on the same terms as the living.
-We make it as easy as possible for them to speak to us through EVP, photos, and other measurable means.
+We make it as easy as possible for them to speak to us through EVP, photos, ghost boxes, other devices and measurable means.

 There is absolutely no reason for anyone to put themselves at risk by “letting in” a spirit that might be malicious, but cleverly disguised.

 I’m not questioning the skills, spiritual gifts, or competence of most psychics.

 But why take chances you don’t need to?
 Carry and use devices like voice recorders, EMF meters, etc., and give spirits time to figure out how to communicate through them.